-In order to achieve this overall objective, the Company's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the interest-bearing loans and borrowings that define capital structure a) The comparison of carrying value and fair value of financial instruments by categories that are not measured at fair value are as follows: Rs.
+In order to achieve this overall objective, the Company's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the interest-bearing loans and borrowings that define capital structure requirements.
+Breaches in meeting the financial covenants would permit the bank to immediately call loans and borrowings.
+There have been no breaches in the financial covenants of any interest-bearing loans and borrowing in the current period.